AdamTovatt/edaf05/exam/study_guide.md

     - Have exactly one unique path between any two points

 ### Union-Find
-- Data structure used to keep track of connected components in a graph
+- Data structure for tracking connected components
-- Key operations:
+- Operations:
-  * Find: Determine which component a vertex belongs to
+  * Find: Determine which set an element belongs to
-  * Union: Connect two components
+  * Union: Merge two sets
+- Naïve Implementation:
+  * Use arrays to represent parent relationships
+  * Find: Follow parent pointers to root
+  * Union: Make one root point to another
+  * Problems:
+    - Can degenerate into linear chains
+    - Find operations become O(n)
+    - Union operations can be slow
-- Implementation:
+- Optimized Implementation:
-  * Path compression: Flatten the structure when Find is called
+  * Path Compression:
+    - During Find, make all nodes point directly to root
+    - Flattens the tree structure
+    - Makes future operations faster
+  * Union by Rank:
+    - Keep track of tree heights
-  * Union by rank: Connect smaller tree under larger tree
+    - Always attach smaller tree to larger one
+    - Prevents linear chains
+  * Time Complexity:
+    - Nearly constant time: O(α(n))
-- Time complexity: O(α(n)) where α(n) is the inverse Ackermann function
+    - α(n) is inverse Ackermann function
+    - Grows very slowly with n
+- Applications:
-  * Nearly constant time for practical graph sizes
+  * Kruskal's algorithm for MST
+  * Connected components in graphs
+  * Image processing
+  * Network connectivity

 ## Divide and Conquer and Convex Hull
 ### Divide and Conquer